4 Best Practices for Naming Your Business Data

 While it may seem like unnecessary work, a long-term naming convention can prevent major confusion from ensuing later on.
 A strategy doesn’t necessarily mean you name all of your data batches in the same fashion; it means that you’re always following certain conventions.
 If you need to deviate from those conventions, it means documenting how and why you do so.

 Implementing a thorough procedure can help you sort through potentially valuable data well after its initial use.
-Carelessly naming data can make older sets nearly impossible to sort through — potentially losing your company big opportunities in the process.
+Carelessly naming data can make older sets nearly impossible to sort through — potentially losing your company opportunities in the process.